osltd/oneshop.js/README.md

+# Oneshop JavaScript SDK for Node
-The Oneshop Javascript SDK, provides convenient way to access to the Oneshop API from both client-side and server-side JavaScript.
+Provides convenient way to access to the Oneshop API from both client-side and server-side JavaScript.

-# Documentation
+## Documentation
-See the [API docs]:https://docs.oneshop.dev for JavaScript SDK.
+See the [Oneshop Documentation](https://docs.oneshop.dev) for JavaScript SDK.

-# Installation
+## Installation
 `npm i oneshop`

-# Usage (Server-side)
+## Usage (Server-side)

+### credentials

+You may update the credential anytime to fit your usage. see the example below.

 ```javascript
 const oneshop = require('oneshop');
 // init oneshop